afeins19/obsdian/classNotes/(445) Machine Learning/PCA/Principle Component Analysis.md

 - trade off between information loss and dimensionality reduction
 - it doesn't directly consider the correlation between the principal components and the target variable in the original dataset

-PCA also suffers from some llimitations
+PCA also suffers from some limitations
 - sensitive to the scale of features (so we must standardize the data)
 - not robust against outliers (biased against strong outliers)